As an Amazon Associate we earn from qualifying purchases.

 Because White Claws are naturally mellow in their flavor, the goal of turning it into a cocktail is to strengthen the overall flavor of the drink.

-Since we’re working with the raspberry flavored drink, we want to focus on getting a stronger raspberry taste in it.
-This is why we’re adding in real raspberries, along with lime juice to help brighten up the flavor profile.
+Since I’m working with the raspberry flavored drink, I want to focus on getting a stronger raspberry taste in it.
+This is why I’m adding in real raspberries, along with lime juice to help brighten up the flavor profile.

 An alternative method for introducing sour into a cocktail that I have not tried yet (but will be looking into) is making simple syrup with the citric acid powder mixed in.